- Buyer’s Guide:

 Algorand tackles the issue of centralization head-on.
 The protocol was designed to provide open access to financial services on a global scale.
 The protocol leverages the decentralized nature of blockchain to improve transparency and democracy in the financial sector.

 The system remains secure and scalable.
 Scalability concerns have long been an issue for crypto users.
-Ethereum in particular suffers from congestion that has resulted in higher gas fees for everyone.
-Algorand leverages a PoS consensus mechanism to provide enhanced performance to users and remain valid.
+Before its migration to a PoS network, Ethereum in particular suffered from congestion that often resulted in higher gas fees for everyone.
+Algorand also leverages a PoS consensus mechanism to provide enhanced performance to users and remain valid.
 This structure enables anyone to secure passive returns.

 New Developer Onboarding